mikejoh/gk/PCA/README.md

   Use the `histogram_quantile()` function to calculate quantiles from histograms or even aggregations of histograms.

-  Suitable for calculate an Apdex score.
+  Suitable for calculating an Apdex score.
 Application Performance Index.

-* **Summmary**: Similar to a histogram, samples observations, like request durations and response sizes.
-W
+* **Summary**: Similar to a histogram, samples observations like request durations and response sizes.

 ## Understand logs and events